krutibhat/HybridStack/README.md

 Information Repository for now.
-Project: Extend OpenStack to support Public Clouds.
+Project: Extend OpenStack extension to Hybrid Cloud Architecture.

 RULES: Please commit all the information you get in a well-explained fashion of how you've understood it.
 Links can be pasted as a reference to your explanation but the aim of this mechanism is to commit concise explanations and how it will help us in this project.